Emergency surgical airway

 [If the landmarks are not easily palpated, start with a vertical midline incision over the area and quickly blunt dissect through the subcutaneous tissue with your fingers to properly identify the cricothyroid membrane.
 Once it has been identified in this manner, proceed with the horizontal incision]

-Without moving your hand/finger on the anatomy, insert a bougie initially posteriorly, but then turning towards the feet.
+Without moving your hand/finger on the anatomy - do not let the skin move over the deeper structures - insert a bougie initially posteriorly, but then directing towards the feet.
 Insertion should be at least 10cm to avoid accidental removal.
 There is no advantage to over-insertion and no need to insert until the bougie stops or meets resistance.

 Slide a size 6.0 ET tube over the bougie, into the trachea and inflate the cuff.

-Now, and only now, address any bleeding and secure the tube.
+Now, and only now, address any bleeding and secure the tube - whilst initiating ventilation and checking lung expansion and end-tidal CO2

 Stopping because of bleeding - bleeding is common - work quickly, this procedure is done by palpation not direct vision